|KRIS BELLIGH, BARITONE|

 The constraints of the past year have resulted in a number of chamber music collaborations, amongst which, the world premiere of new works by Wim Henderickx, Jean-Paul Dessy and Laurent Houcque with Musiques Nouvelles and the Malibran Quartet, and a recording of Hugo Wolf’s Italienisches Liederbuch together with soprano Morgane Heyse.

-The Nederlandse Opera Amsterdam engaged him to interpret the Unsuccessful player in The Gambler, and the English National Opera to take part in the world premiere of Tansy Davies' Between Worlds.
+The Nederlandse Opera Amsterdam engaged him to interpret the Unsuccessful player in The Gambler, (also directed by Andrea Breth) and the English National Opera to take part in the world premiere of Tansy Davies' Between Worlds.
 Further on the UK stage, he has performed both Count Almaviva and Figaro in Le Nozze di Figaro, Don Giovanni (title role), Marcello in La Bohème, Sharpless in Madama Butterfly, as well as Guglielmo and Don Alfonso in Cosi fan tutte.

 As part of the cultural Olympiade at the Purcell Room, Kris created the roles of Schade/Mr Bata in the world-premiere of Emily Howard’s Zatopek ! and the leading role in Philip Venables’ Unleashed.